 When it comes to money, everyone has a different mindset depending on their unique experiences, and what they learn along the way while navigating life.
 For instance, while you were growing up, your parents may have gotten you into the habit of putting money into a savings account every week or month.
 But, these days, so many savings accounts are not high-yield (meaning they have low-interest rates) that people are choosing to invest their money in other ways, such as in IRAs and stocks.
 So, even if you used to have certain money habits, there are several

 Kimberly Palmer, personal finance expert at NerdWallet, tells Bustle.
 “Many of the old rules that our parents followed are outdated, simply because our situation is different and the financial products available to us are, too.”

 student loan debt as is common today, she adds.
 “Plus, they didn’t have access to peer-to-peer payment apps like Venmo or the ability to apply for credit cards that earn travel rewards or cash back to help stretch their budgets,” she says.

 old money rules are that you no longer have to follow, finance experts weigh in below.
 Here are 13 outdated pieces of advice you should stop paying attention to, now.
 Rule #1: Always Avoid Credit Card Debt

 credit card debt, Palmer believes this is a money rule that can be broken — within reason.
 “The problem with this rule is that it does not always make financial sense to follow it,” she tells Bustle.
 “For example, if you are facing a large cost, such as paying for pricey emergency dental care, you may suddenly need to pay thousands of dollars that you don’t have in savings.”

 a credit card with a low annual percentage rate (APR), such as 0%, can be a huge help.
 “You can put the charge on the card and then pay it off over time, before the introductory rate expires, which is typically 12 to 15 months,” she says.
 “That’s why it can make sense to break this money rule.”
 Rule #2: If You Want To Invest, You Need A Lot Of Money To Get Started Rostislav Sedlacek/Fotolia The word “invest” may seem intimidating if you’ve never done it before, but it’s nothing to be afraid of — and you also don’t need a lot of money to begin with.
 Dave Nugent, head of investments at Wealthsimple, a robo-advisor aimed at millennials and first-time investors, agrees. “ New investing apps, such as Wealthsimple, have made it simple to get started with no account minimum,” he tells Bustle.
 “Getting set up with a balanced portfolio takes five minutes, payments can be automatically set up, and you can check in on your account as little or as often as you want — and all from your phone.”
 Katharine Perry, CFP, financial consultant at Fort Pitt Capital Group in Pittsburgh, Penn., also says that many people miss an easy way to invest by not taking advantage of the employer match on their retirement plans.
 “Not taking advantage is like saying ‘no’ to free money,” she tells Bustle.
 Rule #3: You And Your Partner Can Work Out Your Money Issues *After* You’re Married Or Move In Together

 money issues are a top reason for marriages ending, so the sooner you and your partner talk openly about money, the better.
 “Many couples receive marriage counseling before their wedding in hopes of avoiding or dealing with the trials that come with matrimony,” Terry Siman, CFP and managing director at United Capital’s Philadelphia office, tells Bustle.
 “But we know many marriages fail due to financial stress, too.”
 He says it is every bit important to openly discuss finances with a soon-to-be life partner if you want to find common ground and mutual respect — and not go broke.

 couples who move in together to save money, but this is also not a good financial decision.
 Although it can potentially save you both money, there are many other factors to consider, according to Anna Colton, a Merrill Edge executive.
 “Before assuming this kind of move will save you money, have an open, honest conversation with your partner about their current finances, long- and short-term financial goals, and how you will handle the expenses that come with moving and living together as a couple,” she tells Bustle.
 “You may learn they have less income than you do or are working to pay off debt, like student loans, a credit card bill, or an unexpected medical expense, which may impact how much they are able to put toward living costs.”
 Rule #4: You Should Buy A House Or Condo As Soon As Possible, Not Rent

-Rachel Cruze, #1 New York Times best-selling author, personal finance expert, and host of The Rachel Cruze Show, agrees.
+Rachel Cruze, #1 New York Times best-selling author, personal finance expert, and host of , agrees.
 She says even if you want that cute little house with the red door and white picket fence, and you want to live in it the day you return from your honeymoon, you need to ask yourself if you’re really ready.
+The Rachel Cruze Show

 “Your dream house could quickly turn into a nightmare if you take out a mortgage before you can afford one,” she tells Bustle.
 “Instead, take your time and rent until you can put down at least a 10 percent down payment — and waiting until you have 20 percent is even better because you won’t have to pay private mortgage insurance (PMI).”
 She also advises that your payment shouldn’t be more than 25 to 30 percent of your total income.

 TopCashback.com, also believes renting — versus buying — is fine and may be the better financially responsible option.
 “Renting has a negative stigma, as those who rent are just ‘throwing away money’ versus building equity in a home,” she tells Bustle.
 “However, changes in the housing market and taxes make it more difficult for owning a home to be the sure-fire way of accumulating wealth.”
 She also says a lot of additional costs come up when owning a home, including homeowners insurance, community fees, repairs, and more.
 Rule #5: Pay Yourself First When it comes to saving money, you may often hear people say “pay yourself first.”
 However, Adam Jusko, founder and CEO of ProudMoney.com, says this is a money rule that can be broken. “‘Pay yourself first’ has become sort of a personal finance mantra, the goal being to save and invest a piece of everything you make before you pay your other bills,” he tells Bustle.
 “While making saving a priority is obviously desirable, if you are sitting on a mountain of high-interest debt, or if you’re not making enough money to cover your crucial expenses (food and shelter mainly), paying yourself first will actually mean paying a lot more in the long run in interest and penalties.”